sdziallas/comp55/docs/labs/61-UseCasePic.md

 then creating the use cases themselves can be straightforward.
 Using the same format that we have above, you can introduce use cases.
-The only thing that is different than say an actor is that instead of us using the keyword ```actor```, we use the keyword ```usecase```.
+The only thing that is different from say an actor is that instead of us using the keyword ```actor```, we use the keyword ```usecase```.
-With your newfound knowledge of creating usecases, **go ahead and create three use cases in plantuml for:**
+With your newfound knowledge of creating use cases, **go ahead and create three use cases in plantUML for:**

 1. requesting a new song
 2. playing a song and
 3. voting on existing songs

-As for the variablnames,
+As for the variable names,
 you can use shorthand variable names.
-Some folks like to preface the shorthand with *```uc```* to stand for usecase.
+Some folks like to preface the shorthand with *```uc```* to stand for use case.
 Once you finish doing this,
-you will see three ovals representing the three use cases appear in your picture.
+you will see three ovals representing the three use cases that appear in your picture.
 **Make sure you have the three ovals before you continue**.
 Just as a reference,
 here's what the play song should look like.